 What is the relationship between sleep and obesity?
 Here are three factors on how sleep and obesity are connected to each other.

 Promotes Excessive Weight

 Lack of sleep can increase your risk of obesity.
 When you are sleep deprived, the level of your leptin (the hormone responsible for making you feel full) and ghrelin (the hunger-promoting hormones) drop.
-As the leptin and ghrelin levels drop, you start to crave high fat and high-calorie foods.
-The drop also leads to increase in the motivation to eat and intake more food.
+As the leptin and ghrelin levels drop, you start to crave high-fat and high-calorie foods.
+The drop also leads to an increase in the motivation to eat and intake more food.

 The study published in the European Journal of Clinical Nutrition showed that (partial) sleep deprivation in men typically goes with increased fats and lower protein consumption which may contribute to weight gain.
-Another research Sleep and Obesity in Children and Adolescents found that sleep deprivation in children and adolescents have increased the risk for being overweight or obese due to neuroendocrine changes that increase their calorie intake from main meals and snacks.
+Another research study Sleep and Obesity in Children and Adolescents found that sleep deprivation in children and adolescents increases the risk of being overweight or obese due to neuroendocrine changes that increase their calorie intake from main meals and snacks.